[ Printer Friendly Version ] [ Report Abuse ]

 ‘Excuse me Madame Pince, could you please inform me where Hermione Granger is.
 I believe she is currently carrying out a detention here.’

 Madame Pince raised her hand and pointed in the direction where I was currently hiding.
 As Cormac turned his head to look in my direction, I ducked down to make sure that he wouldn’t see me.
 I really couldn’t deal with him just now.
-I was still feeling completely awful and I couldn’t be bothered in having that conversation with him again.
+I was still feeling completely awful and I couldn’t be bothered having that conversation with him again.

-I pressed myself against the bookcase, my breath coming more quickly now.
+I pressed myself flat against the bookcase, my breath coming more quickly now.
 What the hell was I going to do?
 I could hear his loud footsteps coming closer and closer.
 I now had about ten seconds before he would find me practically sitting on the floor.

 I stood up, still hunched over and ran to the end of the aisle, pushing past Malfoy as I did and hid behind the bookcase in the next row.
 I crouched down, determined not to be seen.
 I pushed one of the books on the lower shelf to the side, so I could see what was happening.
 I was currently looking at Malfoy’s ankles.
 He was still standing in the same spot where I had nearly knocked him off his feet.
 I looked up at his face to see his eyebrows furrowed and a look of complete confusion on his face.
 He had just turned around in the direction that I had ran and made a move forward when a noise to the left caused us both to turn and look in that direction.